megoshmego/advanced_arrays/reduce/_terms.md

+can you please condense the following information to eliminate redundancies, and be sure to include any other terms and definitions and you think would be helpful in creating flashcards for learning this subject?

 Important terms and ideas:

 1. Reduce: A JavaScript array callback method that allows us to reduce an array of elements into a single value by applying a provided function to each element of the array.